AdobeDocs/analytics-platform.en/help/analysis-workspace/curate-share/generate-slides.md

-## Edit slides from a presentation that you previously generated
+## Edit slides from a previously generated presentation

 ## Download a generated .pptx presentation

-## Unsupported features
+## Unsupported project elements and features {#unsupported}

-### Unsupported panels

-Most panels can be included in slides that are generated from a Workspace project.
-However, the following panel cannot be included, and shows as dimmed when the configuration options are displayed:
+The following Analysis Workspace elements and features used in a project aren't supported when generating slides:

 * Attribution panel

+  This panel shows as dimmed when the configuration options are displayed.

+  All other panels can be included in slides that are generated from a Workspace project.

-### Unsupported visualizations
+* Some visualizations

   Most visualizations can be included in slides that are generated from a Workspace project.
 However, the following visualizations cannot be included, and show as dimmed when the configuration options are displayed:

   * Cohort table

   * Journey canvas

   * Bullet

   * Combo

   * Scatter

   * Treemap

-### Guided analysis

-### Breakdowns
+* Breakdowns

+* Guided analyses